-The Centers for Disease Control and Prevention recommends that individuals wear face masks in addition to maintaining a safe social distance in public settings. * Examinees will be required to wear a face mask at all times in the test center except when taking photos during check-in and when eating or drinking to protect themselves and others.
-A face mask can be a surgical or cloth mask, including one that is homemade, as long as it covers the nose and mouth.
+A face mask can be a surgical or cloth mask, and it must cover the nose and mouth.
+Face masks with ventilators are not permitted.
 Examinees should practice wearing their mask and make sure it is comfortable before test day.
 For those who wear glasses, consider ways to wear a face mask that doesn’t fog the lenses.

 * See country-specific face mask exceptions for Australia and the United Kingdom on Pearson VUE’s website.

 Test center staff follow strict cleaning regimens before, during, and after each exam session.
 Research and best practices for preventing the spread of COVID-19 are evolving and we will be updating protocols regularly.

 To reduce distractions during the exam, staff may clean workstations, common areas, and other facilities while examinees are not present in those spaces.
 If you are concerned that your workstation was not cleaned before your exam, please let the staff know immediately.

 The AAMC and Pearson VUE encourage and support examinees advocating for their own health and safety while in the test center.